OpenVidu/openvidu-loadtest/README.md

 The testing process for every client node will be:

-1. Launch Chrome with the required flags ([selenium code](https://github.com/OpenVidu/openvidu-loadtest/tree/master/selenium-test) in the test orchestrator will launch every client node)
+1. Launch Chrome with the required flags ([selenium code](https://github.com/OpenVidu/openvidu-loadtest/tree/webcomponent_loadtest/selenium-test) in the test orchestrator will launch every client node)
 2. Wait fot the testing web application to load.
 This static web app will be hosted in the same AWS EC2 machine as OpenVidu Server.
 3. Wait for the browser to connect to the session in OpenVidu Server (`connectionCreated` event)
 4. Wait for the local video to be playing (`videoPlaying` event)
 5. Wait for each one of the remote videos to be playing (`videoPlaying` event)
 6. Gather statistics.
 Each call to `getStats()` over each `RTCPeerConnection` object will take place periodically (customizable period)
 7. Wait until the test orchestrator node terminates the test.
-Close browser.
+8. Close browsers.

 ## Running OpenVidu Load Test

 1) First you have to generate an Amazon AMI with the browser (from now on ***Client Instance***), so your test can quickly launch clients to connect to OpenVidu sessions.
-Perform [this step](https://github.com/OpenVidu/openvidu-loadtest/tree/master/aws#configuration) and the [following one](https://github.com/OpenVidu/openvidu-loadtest/tree/master/aws#creating-the-ami).
+Perform [this step](https://github.com/OpenVidu/openvidu-loadtest/tree/master/aws#configuration) and the [following one](https://github.com/OpenVidu/openvidu-loadtest/tree/webcomponent_loadtest/aws#creating-the-ami).

 2) You will need then to deploy OpenVidu Server in Amazon Web Services (from now on ***OpenVidu Server Instance***).
-You can do so very easily following [these instructions](https://github.com/OpenVidu/openvidu-loadtest/tree/master/aws#the-sut-subject-under-test-cloudformation-template).
+You can do so very easily following [these instructions](https://github.com/OpenVidu/openvidu-loadtest/tree/webcomponent_loadtest/aws#the-sut-subject-under-test-cloudformation-template).

 3) Then you will have to deploy a Test Orchestrator instance in the same Amazon Web Services region (from now on ***Test Orchestrator Instance***).
-You can do it following [these instructions](https://github.com/OpenVidu/openvidu-loadtest/tree/master/aws/#the-test-orchestrator-cloudformation-template).
+You can do it following [these instructions](https://github.com/OpenVidu/openvidu-loadtest/tree/webcomponent_loadtest/aws/#the-test-orchestrator-cloudformation-template).

 After successfully deploying the *Test Orchestrator Instance*, copy your key file to the instance.
 The test will need it to connect to *OpenVidu Server Instance*.